Generator coordinate method for nuclear octupole excitations: status and perspectives: Nuclear collective motions with octupole shapes

 Cluster structure appears in the excited states of many light nuclei, particularly in those of self-conjugate $4n$ nuclei close to the particle emission threshold, as illustrated by the Ikeda diagram~\cite{Ikeda:1968}.
 Advances in nuclear theory have made it possible to study nucleon clustering phenomena in atomic nuclei, not only from the degrees of freedom of different clusters but also from the individual nucleons, with a full account of the Pauli exclusion principle.
 Cluster structures emerge automatically from the $A$-body wave function starting from realistic or effective nucleon-nucleon interactions~\cite{Freer:2018}.

 Self-consistent mean-field approaches, with all nucleons treated on the same footing, provide a good tool for understanding these phenomena.
 Previous studies in this context have shown that nucleons tend to form cluster structures in nuclear states at high spin~\cite{Ichikawa:2011}, isospin~\cite{Zhao:2015PRL}, large deformation~\cite{Arumugam:2005,Ebran:2013,Yao:2014_O16,Matsumoto:2022}, deep confining nuclear potential~\cite{Ebran:2012}, and with low density~\cite{Girod:2013}.
 The GCM provides a \ac{BMF} study of cluster structures in excited states of atomic nuclei by mixing mean-field reference states with both shell-model-like structure and cluster structure, with their weights determined by variational principles.
-To describe cluster structures, the inclusion of reflection asymmetric shapes in the reference states is necessary.
+As it will be illustrated below, the inclusion of reflection asymmetric shapes in the reference states is necessary for the reproduction of clustering structure in the light nuclei of concerned, including the Hoyle state of $^{12}$C and molecular-like structure in \nuclide[20]{Ne}.
 However, this breaks rotational symmetry and space-reversal symmetry of the nuclear Hamiltonian.
 These symmetries need to be restored to describe cluster structures in nuclear excited states characterized by the quantum numbers of spin and parity.

 $^{12}$C is a well-known example of a nucleus with nucleon clustering structures.
 Its excited states are predominantly characterized by configurations involving three $\alpha$ particles, which can arrange themselves into various geometric shapes, such as triangular, linear, or others.
 Of particular importance is the second $0^+$ state, commonly referred to as the Hoyle state, which plays a crucial role in nucleosynthesis.
 Researchers have extensively studied its cluster structure using various nuclear models, including ab initio methods~\cite{Epelbaum:2011, Epelbaum:2012, Otsuka:2022, Shen:2023}.
 In this context, our primary focus will be on investigations conducted within the SPGCM framework.